IQSS/datafest/README.md

 # Versioning your Data and Scripts

-December, 2019
+January, 2020

 Authors: Bob Freeman ([devbioinfoguy](https://github.com/devbioinfoguy)), Radhika Khetani ([rkhetani](https://github.com/rkhetani)), Meeta Mistry ([mistrm82](https://github.com/mistrm82)), Kathleen Keating ([kthlnktng](https://github.com/kthlnktng))

 ## Overview:
 Tired of wading through files/folders titled 'paper_v1', 'paper_v2', 'paper_v3_beforeAdvisor'... ?
-This hands-on workshop will introduce the concepts of using a version control system to manage changes and the history of your data files (text, data, scripts, etc.) with [Git](https://git-scm.com/) using the [GitKraken](https://www.gitkraken.com/) interface, as well as on [GitHub](github.com).
+This hands-on workshop will introduce the concepts of using a version control system to manage changes and the history of your data files (text, data, scripts, etc.) with [Git](https://git-scm.com/) using the [GitKraken](https://www.gitkraken.com/) interface, as well as on [GitHub](http://github.com).

 Attendees will participate in multiple exercises to learn how version control works, including:
 * setting up Git repositories